Matthews China Dividend Fund

 S. Joyce Li, CFA

-S. Joyce Li is a Portfolio Manager at Matthews Asia and co-manages the firm's China Dividend and Asia ex Japan Dividend Strategies.
+S. Joyce Li is a Portfolio Manager at Matthews Asia and co-manages the firm's China Dividend, Asia ex Japan Dividend, and Asia Dividend Strategies.
 Prior to joining the firm in 2016, she was a Portfolio Manager and Principal at Marvin & Palmer Associates, where she co-managed equity investments in the Asia Pacific markets between 2007 and 2016.
 Joyce started her investment career as a Senior Investment Associate at Wilmington Trust.
-Joyce received an M.B.A. with honors from the Wharton School of the University of Pennsylvania and a M.S. in Computer Science from the University of Virginia.
+Joyce received an MBA with honors from the Wharton School of the University of Pennsylvania and a M.S. in Computer Science from the University of Virginia.
 She is fluent in Mandarin and Cantonese.